sboerwinkle/bounce_brawl/LevelCraftReadme.txt

 ***
 Wasn't that easy?
 We're only just beginning >:)

 The next part is actually also fairly easy.
 A few lines up, we should see the function getToolColor, which colors the boxes that get drawn.
 Let's add a case statement for our new tool, as follows.
-Make sure it's above 'default'.
+Make sure it's above 'default' (though I'm not acutally sure that matters).
 ***
 case 76:
 	return 0x7060FFFF;